Language Access Services

 Bilingual parent liaison assistants work with families for whom English is a second language.
 The role involves working with parents to improve their understanding of the school system, maximize their involvement in school activities and minimize any linguistic barriers.
 Parents who do not speak English as a first language may not fully understand the school system, and may not feel confident about being involved in school and class life because of cultural and/or language difficulties.
 Liaison assistants work as a bridge between them and their schools .

-Reynolds Middle School - Monday -Tuesday, Wednesday, Thursday, Friday
+Reynolds High School - Monday -Tuesday, Wednesday, Thursday, Friday

 Office Work hours: 8:00 am - 4:30 pm